StavrosNe/PasswordPy/README.md

+Sure!
+Here's the same text formatted using Markdown:

-# PyPass
+# Password Manager Application

-#This a small password manager application that I created as hobby project to learn new things using python.
+This is a small password manager application that I created as a hobby project to learn new things using Python.
+The application allows users to store and manage their passwords securely using encryption and hashing.

-The user has to sign up first and then can login to the app.
-After the user is loged in, the user is promted to enter an encryption key.
-Using this key the app can encrypt the users data for example: application name : GitHub , username: username1 , password : password123 The password is stored hashed in a local database (salt+pepper).
+## Features

+- User sign-up and login
+- Data encryption using AES 256 CBC and unique IV for each data entry
+- Password hashing using salt and pepper
+- Connection to websites through the app
+- Strong password and encryption key requirements

+## Requirements

+- Python 3.x
+- Pillow==9.5.0
+- pycryptodome==3.17
+- customtkinter==5.1.2
+- googlesearch-python==1.2.3

+## Installation

+1. Clone the repository to your local machine.
+2. Install the required libraries using pip: `pip install -r requirements.txt`.
+3. Run the application using the command `python password_manager.py`.

+## Usage

+1. Sign up for an account using the application.
+2. Log in to your account using your username and password.
+3. Enter a strong encryption key to protect your data.
+4. Add new passwords by entering the application name, username, and password.
+5. Connect to websites through the app by entering the website URL and clicking "Connect".

+## Security

+- Passwords are stored hashed in a local database using salt and pepper.
-The data is encrypted using AES 256 CBC and for every data entered a unique IV is used.
+- Data is encrypted using AES 256 CBC and unique IV for each data entry.
-The encryption key is not stored anywhere.
+- The encryption key is not stored anywhere and must be entered by the user.
+- Passwords and encryption keys must meet strong requirements for length and complexity.

+## Limitations

+- The number of passwords that can be stored is limited by the local database size.
+- Some websites may not be compatible with the app's website connection feature.

+## Future Work

-Also the user can connect to website through the app.
+In the future, I plan to add the following features:

-Encryption key : At least 12 characters long must contain caps,numbers,special characters and no spaces Password : At least 8 characters long must contain caps,numbers,special characters and no spaces I am using these libraries:
-  Pillow==9.5.0
-  pycryptodome==3.17
-  customtkinter==5.1.2
-  googlesearch-python==1.2.3
+- Two-factor authentication for added security
+- Automatic password generation using a secure algorithm
+- Integration with popular web browsers for easier website connection